* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 Connecteam: Best all-in-one mobile crew app

-• Best for: All-in-one mobile crew app
+• Best for: Mobile crews seeking an all-in-one mobile app

 • Capterra rating: 4.6